Raphael-Boichot/Teardown-of-the-GB-Boy-Colour/README.md

 ![](/Pictures/Super_Game_Boy.jpg)

-Of course, it works too.
+Of course, it works too (mostly, had to reboot sometimes to get the game after freezing from selection menu)

 ## Whole ROM analysis (total: 256 banks available)